taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/00-mobx.md

 ## Alternative to Redux?

 After all, is MobX a viable alternative to Redux?
-It depends all on yourself.
+It depends all on yourself and your requirements.
 Both solutions are different in their philosophy, their underlying mechanics and in their usage.
 Whereas Redux gives you one opinionated way of managing your state, MobX gives you only the tools to manage your state but not the way of how to do things.
 Redux has a large community, a vibrant ecosystem of libraries and great selection of best practices.
-MobX is a younger library compared to Redux, but gives you a different approach of managing your state.
+MobX is a younger library compared to Redux, but gives you a different approach of managing your state and comes with lots of powerful features too.

 The defining powers of MobX come from its reactive nature.
 As you have seen when you connected your view layer to MobX with observers, only the reactive components updated that relied on an observable state change.
 Everything else stayed untouched.
 In a large scale application, it can keep your view layer updates to a minimum when using MobX the right way.